jaehochang92/jaehochang92.github.io/_pages/PA/interview.md

 * rigorous training in theories and math

-* many courses on biostatistical methodologies: <span style="color:yellow">STT 808, 809, 849, 855, 860
+* many courses on biostatistical methodologies:

 * \_\_\_\_\_\_ has many great professors who study biostatistics, statistical genetics, and high-dimensional data analysis which are close to my interests.\
-ㄴ <span style="color:yellow"> _Yuying Xie, Haolei Weng, Yuehua Cui_
+ㄴ

 [^1]: A direct approach to sparse discriminant analysis in ultra-high dimensions